evakathie/ux-portfolio/projects/d3-critical-states.md

 <h4>Ideate</h4>

 <p>The ideate phase started with an exercise called “Lightning Demos”, where each participant gets a short amount of time to search for related features or solutions by competitors.
-Since the D3 software is a niche product and we didn't have access to the software of competitors we searched in software we often use as well as the internet for comparable features.</p>
+Since the D3 software is a niche product and we didnʼt have access to the software of competitors we searched in software we often use as well as the internet for comparable features.</p>

 <img :src="'/images/d3-critical-states/lightning-demos.png'" alt="">